mdaffin/disconnected.systems/content/blog/2013-04-14-quasselcore-on-archlinux.md

-+++
+---
+aliases:
+- /quasselcore-on-archlinux/
+- /posts/quasselcore-on-archlinux/
+date: '2013-04-14T00:00:00Z'
-title = "QuasselCore on Archlinux" description = "A guide to setting up a quassel server on an Arch Linux server." slug = "quasselcore-on-archlinux" date = "2013-04-14T00:00:00Z" tags = [ "archlinux", "linux" ] aliases = [
+description: A guide to setting up a quassel server on an Arch Linux server.
-    "/quasselcore-on-archlinux/",
-    "/posts/quasselcore-on-archlinux/",
-]
-+++
+slug: quasselcore-on-archlinux
+tags:
+- archlinux
+- linux
+title: QuasselCore on Archlinux
+---

 I just set up a quassel server on an Arch Linux box.
 There is a serious lack of documentation around it, though it is simple enough to set up I stumbled around a bit wondering why I could not connect